stolk/GPGOAP/README.md

 I strongly advice using lowercase names for the world state atoms.
 I have provided a debug function that will return a string representation of a world state that you can print out.
 In this representation, lowercase is used for false valued atoms, and uppercase is used for true valued atoms.

+## Bugs

+When using different costs for the actions, the planner can fail to find a plan.
+It seems to be caused by finding short cuts while planning.
+So the system is broken when setting the action costs.

 ## Files

 * **goap.h goap.c** implements the planner.